parrrate/blog/src/pages/posts/20250907-1945-rethinking-route-sink.md

 ## Why is `Slab`

-Not only do you get a memory safe (compared to pointers) implementation for structures you make, but you also can expose `Slab`-like interface from the outside (you'll see that in `LinkedSlab`) either by giving your users `usize` directly or
+Not only do you get a memory safe (compared to pointers) implementation for structures you make, but you also can expose `Slab`-like interface to the outside (you'll see that in `LinkedSlab`) either by giving your users `usize` directly or
 [some sort of a handle](<https://github.com/parrrate/ruchei/blob/d511929158d68b09a039c8ccbd58cddbc2de1de2/ruchei-collections/src/nodes.rs#L22-L26>).

 ## What is `LinkedSlab`

-`LinkedSlab<T, N>`, in addition to base `Slab<T>` interface gives you `N` doubly-linked lists.
-If you remove a node, it's automatically removed from all the doubly linked lists.
-This creates an insertion-sorted set overlay on the items of the slab.
+`LinkedSlab<T, N>`, in addition to base `Slab<T>` interface gives you `N` doubly-linked lists with nodes tied to items in the slab.
+If you remove an item, its node is automatically removed from all the lists.
+This creates an insertion-sorted subset overlay on the items of the slab.

 ## Why is `LinkedSlab`